uhppoted/uhppoted-python/README.md

 ID  uint32  controller serial number

-Returns the controller event listener IPv4 address:port as a string if the call succeeded.
+Returns a `GetListener` with the configured controller event listener IPv4 address and UDP port.

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `set_listener`